literary

 The sense of continuity provided by the narrative device made the records complete.
 The literary gimmick gave the impression that the author was clever enough to be able to articulate a concept.
 Narrative made fiction sound like fact.
 Spontaneity, contradiction, the music of poetry were ignored and replaced with the concept of the concept, which was a cop-out.

-In contemplating the establishment’s anachronisms, its classical allusions and inherent immorality, the general public had been defrauded.
+In contemplating the establishment’s anachronisms, its classical allusions and inherent immorality, the general public realised it had been defrauded.

 (more…)